arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Elastic Block Storage (EBS).md

 	-   Create an EBS snapshot of the volume
     -   Copy the EBS snapshot and encrypt the new copy
     -   Create a new EBS volume from the encrypted snapshot (the volume will be automatically encrypted)

+> All EBS types and all instance families support encryption but not all instance types support encryption.

 ## Snapshots
 - **Data Lifecycle Manager (DLM)** can be used to automate the creation, retention, and deletion of snapshots of EBS volumes